damianledzinski/easyforex/README.md

 Utilities for Dukascopy's JForex strategies

 ### TODO
-- CI/CD
+- artefact repository info
-- maven repository
+- strategy builder
-- pom.xml
+- HOWTO use with platform